This first article appears in the

 and the more the dream body remembers those forces, the more

-lessons in the hearts and minds of those whose lives the
+lesson in the hearts and minds of those whose lives the

 practitioner touches, both now and for years to come.